AHSGR invites you to search German Russian Villages by Region, Province, Colony Group, Village Coordinator, Village, or Keyword.

 - Current Country

 - Dobrinka was the first Volga colony settled.
+Founded on the Bergseite (mountain side), west of the Volga River.
 When the Volga Mother colonies were founded between 1764 and 1767, they were part of the Astrakhan Governorate.
-On 25 December 1769, the Saratov Province was created from the Astrakhan Governorate.
-After that date they were a part of the Saratov Governorate.
+On 25 December 1769, the Saratov Province was created, after which, the colonies on the Bergseite became a part of that province where they remained until a decade after the fall of the Russian Empire.

 — Google Maps, Google, accessed April 3, 2017, https://www.google.com/maps/place/Nizhnyaya+Dobrinka,+Volgograd+Oblast,+Russia,+firstname.lastname@example.org,45.6821387,3974m/data=!3m2!1e3!4b1!4m13!1m7!3m6!1s0x0:0x0!2zNTDCsDE5JzA3LjMiTiA0NcKwNDInMDcuNiJF!3b1!8m2!3d50.3187!4d45.7021!3m4!1s0x4113d77bff21b979:0x84afabbceb615bdf!8m2!3d50.3164079!4d45.7021433?hl=en